 - 1. Submit 7 copies of the case list by the published deadline. - 2.
 Submit 7 copies of the summary sheet by the published deadline.
-The summary sheet should reflect the combined totals from all health care sites. - Use the 2016 forms that can be found on the ABOG website under Publications: Fellowship: FPMRS.
+The summary sheet should reflect the combined totals from all health care sites. - 3.
+Use the 2017 forms that can be found on the ABOG website under Publications: Fellowship: FPMRS.
 (Use of outdated forms and/or incorrect formatting will result in non-acceptance of the case list.) - 4.
-Use 12 point or larger type. - 5.
-Print the case list on only one side of each sheet of paper. - Collect cases between January 1, and December 31, 2015.
+Use 12 point or larger type.
+The column headings must be included at the top of each page. - 5.
+Print the case list on only one side of each sheet of paper using landscape orientation. - 6.
+Collect cases between January 1, and December 31, 2016.
 If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 2 years.
 However, if a 2 year case list is used, it may not include cases collected during fellowship. - 7.
-Not include any case previously used on a prior case list for the oral examination. - 8.
+Not include any case previously used on a prior case list for a basic or subspecialty oral examination. - 8.
 Have the surgical case list certified by the appropriate personnel of the institution(s) in which the care was given. - 9.
 De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
 (See Appendix B.) - 10.
 Use standard English language nomenclature.
 Abbreviations acceptable to the New England Journal of Medicine may be used. - 11.
 Begin each case list section with page one and number consecutively thereafter. - 12.
-If a candidate is asked to consult on a patient, they may list that patient in the appropriate category. - 13.
-List a patient only once.
-(If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.)
+If a candidate is asked to consult on a patient, they may list that patient in the appropriate category.

+- 13. List a patient only once.
+(If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.) - 14.
+Section headings must be listed at the top of each page, and category headings must be included in the case list above the cases that fall into that category.